Background to Plasma Sound

 And why telmatronics?

-Telmatron means something like 'swamp tube' - chosen to describe the effect of the RF plasma excitation, which does progressively swamp the audio signal.
-It also seems appropriate, given the wet noises some tubes make!
+Telmatron means something like 'swamp tube' - chosen for the effect of the RF plasma excitation, which does progressively swamp the audio signal.
+It also seems appropriate for the wet noises some tubes make!

 Links